 Of course!
 You can customize your ostomy bag any way you want using different materials (duct tape, fabrics, ..).
 You can even find videos and tutorials on the web by searching “fashionable ostomy”, or “homemade ostomy bags” or "stoma bag covers".
 If you use airtight materials, make sure that the filter is not blocked.

 When you go home at first, you may feel tired and should take a rest each afternoon.
 Try to avoid staying up all day as this can tire you out of the point where you cannot sleep at night.
 When you do start to exercise again it's advisable to start gently for exemple, going for daily walks or swimming is good.

 How can I adapt myself to this new situation?

-Depending on the reasons for your operation you may feel that you are on an emotional rollercoaster, being weepy sometimes for no apparent reason especially in the first weeks after the operation.
+Depending on the reasons for your stoma surgery you may feel that you are on an emotional rollercoaster, being weepy sometimes for no apparent reason especially in the first weeks after the surgery.
 It is important that you talk to someone you feel comfortable with, to help you cope.
 If you don't find the right person to begin with, don't give up.
 There are lots of people to help, and remember, you're worth it!

 Having a stoma makes your body look and work differently, and there will be times when you find this difficult to cope with.
 You may find yourself feeling quite angry about having the stoma, and thinking that you will never live a 'normal' life.